john-paul-keenan/kong/README.md

     kong-ee
 ```

-Assuming that started without an issues, let's start the second node.
+Assuming that started without an issue, let's start the second node.
 Note I have removed `admin_listen` from the enviromental variables in this command.
 The enviromental variables set in this command get rewritten everytime the container is restarted and in this example, that is not desirable :
 ```
 docker run -d --name kong2 \
     --link kong-database:kong-database \